Adaptive Scaling of Policy Constraints for Offline Reinforcement Learning: Introduction

 To enable a single hyperparameter configuration to match or exceed the performance of finely tuned methods across datasets of varying quality and tasks, we propose an adaptive scaling of policy constraints (ASPC) approach that dynamically adjusts the constraint scale during training.
 The intuition of this method is shown in Figure \ref{fig:performance_degrade}(a).
 Our approach leverages a second-order differentiable optimization framework \cite{finn2017model} to balance the goals of RL and BC.
 Specifically, we parameterize the scale factor \(\alpha\) as a learnable parameter that balances the RL objective \(\mathcal{L}_{\mathrm{RL}}\) and the BC objective \(\mathcal{L}_{\mathrm{BC}}\) in TD3+BC \cite{fujimoto2021minimalist}.
 The combined objective \(\mathcal{L}\) is given by

-For the full definitions of \(\alpha\), refer to Eq.~\eqref{eq:TD3+BC} and Eq.~\eqref{eq:lambda}.
+For the full definitions of \(\alpha\), refer to ~\eqref{eq:TD3+BC}.
 During training, $\alpha$ is dynamically adjusted by constraining the rate of change of the Q-value and the BC loss, enabling the algorithm to discover a more stable learning path and exhibit remarkable adaptability across tasks and datasets.

-We theoretically analyze the performance improvement guarantee of ASPC and extensively evaluate it on the D4RL benchmark \cite{levine2020offline}, covering four domains: MuJoCo, Maze2d, AntMaze and Adroit across nine tasks and 39 datasets of varying quality.
-Our empirical results demonstrate that ASPC not only outperforms other adaptive policy constraint methods but also exceeds the performance of state-of-the-art offline RL algorithms that depend on meticulously tuned hyperparameters for each dataset, while adding only minimal computational overhead to the original TD3+BC backbone.
+We theoretically analyze the performance improvement guarantee of ASPC and extensively evaluate it on the D4RL benchmark \cite{levine2020offline}.
+Our empirical results demonstrate that ASPC outperforms other state-of-the-art offline RL algorithms that depend on meticulously tuned hyperparameters for each dataset, while adding only minimal computational overhead to the original TD3+BC backbone.
+In addition, ASPC improves a variety of offline RL algorithms beyond TD3+BC, further indicating its generality and broad applicability.